 Details: Salary is competitive and dependent on experience.

-Day One seeks a paralegal to join our legal team which uses the law to fight for young survivors and promote healthy relationships.
-This position will support all aspects of the legal team’s work, in the areas of case assessment, litigation, policy, training and education.
-The paralegal will report to the Director of Legal Services.
+Day One seeks a Staff Attorney to join our legal team which uses the law to fight for young survivors and promote healthy relationships.
+Candidates should have strong collaboration skills and work equally well with young people, community leaders, social service providers and volunteers.
+The staff attorney will report to the Director of Legal Services.

 Day One Overview